|Tuition fee type||Cost (per annum)|

 Translating your academic studies into essential professional experience

-This course takes elements of studio and location production, and blends them with expertise at the Department of Electronics and Electrical Engineering, where elements of existing courses on operations management and web-solutions are practised, along with the School's existing industry-recognised broadcast degrees to provide a unique combination designed to meet the needs of the media industry.
+This course takes elements of studio and location production, and blends them with expertise at the Department of Electronics and Electrical Engineering, where elements of existing courses on operations management and web-solutions are practiced, along with expertise from the delivery of industry-recognised broadcast degrees over the last quarter century so as to provide a unique combination designed to meet the needs of the media industry.

 Support and guidance